Bust (magazine): History

-Bust was founded in New York City in 1993 by Stoller, Henzel, and Marcelle Karp.
-The trio founded BUST after meeting at Nickelodeon; they wanted to create a positive and outspoken women's magazine for their generation.
+Bust was founded in New York City in 1993 by Stoller (using the alias "Celina Hex"), and Marcelle Karp (using the alias "Betty Boob").
+The duo founded BUST after meeting at Nickelodeon; they wanted to create a positive and outspoken women's magazine for their generation.
 "Our intention," Stoller said, "was to start a magazine that would be a real alternative to Vogue, Cosmo, Mademoiselle, and Glamour, something that was as fierce and as funny and as pro-female as the women we knew."
 She said the women she knew who read the Cosmos of the world "always ended up feeling bad afterward.
 They support very stereotypical ideas about women."
-BUST started off as a zine, with Stoller, Henzel, and Karp photocopying, stapling, and distributing the issues themselves after work and on weekends.
-After receiving positive feedback on their zine, Stoller, Henzel, and Karp left their jobs to work on BUST full-time, putting out four issues a year.
+BUST started off as a zine, with Stoller, and Karp photocopying, stapling, and distributing the issues themselves after work and on weekends.
+Henzel was brought on as a partner in 1994.
+Karp left in 2001.

 Stoller named the magazine Bust because she wanted a name that was "provocative, funny, and also sexy."

+Bust won a Firecracker Alternative Book Award in the 'Zine category in 1997.

-Bust was purchased by Razorfish Studios in August 2000; one year later, after September 11, Razorfish Studios went out of business.
+Bust was purchased by Razorfish Studios in August 2000.
+One year later, after September 11, Razorfish Studios went out of business.
 Stoller and Henzel later bought Bust back from Razorfish Studios.
+Bust was purchased by Street Media, LLC in 2022.

 Events

-Bust sponsors the Holiday Craftacular, an annual craft fair in New York City that began in December 2005, and added a Spring Fling Craftacular in 2008.
+Bust sponsored the Holiday Craftacular, an annual craft fair in New York City that began in December 2005, and added a Spring Fling Craftacular in 2008.

 On July 25, 2013 Bust held 'The Bust Magazine 20th Anniversary Extravaganza' in Brooklyn, New York.
 To commemorate the magazine's 20th anniversary, they held the 'Golden Bra Awards'.